All Episodes

 They're just a competitor.

-No they're not a competitor.
+No, they're not a competitor.

-For well over a decade the communist Chinese have been building up it's been a massive military buildup.
+For well over a decade, the Communist Chinese have been building up.

-So it sounds to me like they're serious and I do not believe and I say this with some sadness I do not believe this president is capable of dealing with a force like China or Russia or or Iran or North Korea for that matter.
+And I do not believe, and I say this with some sadness, I do not believe this president is capable of dealing with a force like China or Russia or Iran or North Korea for that matter.

-I think that they will walk into Taiwan and uh I don't think there'll be much U.S. assistance except for you know maybe some military equipment and I think that'll be about the end of it.
+I think that they will walk into Taiwan, and I don't think there'll be much U.S. assistance except for, you know, maybe some military equipment.

-And it's not only the president um we have a senior leadership in the Pentagon both civilian and in uniform that are not prepared to deal with the world the way it is.
+We have a senior leadership in the Pentagon, both civilian and in uniform, that are not prepared to deal with the world the way it is.

-For instance that spy balloon it went over uninhabited Alaskan and Canadian territory for essentially four days and they could have shot it down then.
+For instance, that spy balloon, it went over an uninhabited Alaskan and Canadian territory for essentially four days.

 They say they were tracking it when this balloon took off from Hainan Island.

-They saw it all the way across the Pacific and yet they didn't do anything.
+They saw it all the way across the Pacific, and yet they didn't do anything.

-So how does China view this because I know your book is about the coming collapse of China I'm not sure I believe a coming collapse in China is inevitable.
+I'm not sure I believe a coming collapse in China is inevitable.

-I think just the opposite I think that their their territorial ambitions are about to be realized.
+I think that their territorial ambitions are about to be realized.

-So that I think means he sees a closing window of opportunity.
+So that, I think, means he sees a closing window of opportunity.

-And by the way they also sit on the edge of the steepest demographic decline in history in the absence of war or disease.
+And by the way, they also sit on the edge of the steepest demographic decline in history in the absence of war or disease.

-And that's forcing Xi Jinping to act fast and we have a Pentagon that is oblivious to that as well as of course a commander in chief who's oblivious.
+And we have a Pentagon that is oblivious to that, as well as, of course, a commander-in-chief who's oblivious.

-How do you feel this was going to play out because it seems to be accelerating in terms of the time frame.
+Because it seems to be accelerating in terms of the timeframe.

 That's a great question.

-Nineteen ninety um, we said we would not defend Kuwait, and we did.
+1990, we said we would not defend Kuwait, and we did.

 We Americans don't know our own mind.

-I don't know how he's gonna react, Sean, but uh the problem is the Chinese think that they can get away with um all sorts of horrific acts, and that means they're gonna try, which means they're gonna destabilize the world, which means that whatever we do, we are going to face um a horrible situation.
+And that means they're going to try, which means they're going to destabilize the world, which means that whatever we do, we are going to face a horrible situation.

 And they now have more military might than ever before.